How to set marketing objectives: SMART framework and 15 examples

 That means finance teams, sales teams, warehouse teams, and yes, marketing teams all work towards achieving them.
 They might be monetary and sales-led, or they might be related to broader ambitions held by the CEO, like expanding market-share.
 Whatever they are, they need to be SMART - but more on that later.

-Increase sales across our range of beauty products by 10% in 3 months.
+Example: Increase sales across our range of beauty products by 10% in 3 months.

 Marketing Objective